Students use ChatGPT for homework and teachers use ChatGPT to correct them, reports show

 Artificial intelligence is likely to enable the greatest transformation in history: high-quality, personalized courses delivered at no cost

-Sal Khan, the founder and CEO of Khan Academy, believes that artificial intelligence could spark the biggest positive transformation education has ever seen.
+Sal Khan, the founder and CEO of Khan Academy, believes that artificial intelligence might spark the biggest positive transformation education has ever seen.
 Sal Khan has an ambitious vision for the future of education: he imagines a world where every student would have access to a personalized AI super tutor who would accompany them throughout their educational journey, providing them with an optimal learning experience .
 He also imagines a world where every teacher would have access to an AI teaching assistant who would help them manage their class, prepare their lessons, evaluate their students and provide training.
 He hopes to contribute to democratizing education and unlocking the potential of each individual.
 He believes that artificial intelligence can be a powerful tool to achieve this vision, provided it is used responsibly and fairly.

 Is it nevertheless relevant to use erratic artificial intelligence tools in the training of learners in the software engineering sector?